ros2/ros2_documentation/source/Tutorials/Composition.rst

 .. code-block:: bash

    $ ros2 component types
-   composition
+   (... components of other packages here) composition
      composition::Talker
      composition::Listener
+     composition::NodeLikeListener
      composition::Server
      composition::Client
+   (... components of other packages here)

 Run-time composition using ROS services with a publisher and subscriber
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^